 SEP Gold IRAs

 Simplified Employee Pension (SEP) Gold IRAs are traditional IRAs specifically designed for small business owners and the self-employed.
 These accounts have the same tax benefits as traditional IRAs.

 The key difference with SEP Gold IRAs is that they allow you to make much larger contributions than traditional or Roth IRAs.
-For 2022, the contribution limit for a SEP IRA is the lesser of $61,000 ($66,000 for 2023) or 25% of the individual’s annual earnings, which is significantly higher than the limit for a traditional or Roth IRA.
+For 2024, the contribution limit for a SEP IRA is generally the lesser of $69,000 or 25% of the individual’s annual earnings, which is significantly higher than the limit for a traditional or Roth IRA.